cechrist/cardoon/doc/device_library.rst

 Internal Topology
 +++++++++++++++++

-Internally may add up to 2 additional nodes (plus gnd) if rb is not zero: Bi(3) for the internal base node and, if rbm is specified, ib(4) to measure the internal base current and calculate Rb(ib).
-The three possible cases are described here.
+Internally may add 2 additional nodes (plus gnd) if rb is not
+zero: Bi(3) for the internal base node and ib(4) to measure the internal base current and calculate Rb(ib).
+The possible configurations are described here.

 1. If RB == 0::